 You might think that a toothbrush is good to use as long as the bristles are still attached to the brush.
 However, if the bristles on your brush look like they’ve been squashed under an anvil, you probably need to look into a new brush.
 As the bristles on a brush become frayed, they lose their ability to remove plaque and bacteria from your teeth.

 A good rule of thumb is to replace your toothbrush about every three months.
 Doing so will allow you to get the most out of brushing your teeth.
-Same logic applies to replaceable brush heads on an electric toothbrush.
-They should be replaced every two to three months.
+The s

 The bacteria on our teeth often feed off two things: tooth enamel and the food we eat.
 If food debris and plaque are allowed to collect between our teeth, the bacteria colonies there may explode in size, which could mean more bacteria eating away at your tooth enamel.
 Flossing also stimulates our gums, which keeps them in optimal health.